Cupertino, Calif. — Apple rode the sales of almost 7 million iPhones in the fiscal fourth quarter to a 26 percent increase in profit.

 Sales were up across the board for Apple, which cited PC sales of 2.6 million units, up 21 percent, as well as 11 million iPods, an 8 percent increase.
 Apple sold 6.9 million iPhones in the quarter, up from 1.1 million a year ago, spurred by the release of the iPhone 3G.

-Apple claimed to be the No. 3 cellular phone supplier by revenue.
+With the iPhone outpacing BlackBerry sales for the first time, Apple claimed to be the No. 3 cellular phone supplier by revenue.